| Safari Tips ____________________ How to Remove Widgets from the Dashboard.

 create a new

+disc image and burn it to the disc.
 I do not know how many times that I have burnt a disk for

 just a little